nurdanoktan/Renewable-Energy-Excel-Tableau-Project/README.md

 ## Overview

-This repository contains a comprehensive analysis of global renewable energy production based on the dataset obtained from [Kaggle](https://www.kaggle.com/datasets/programmerrdai/renewable-energy).
+This repository contains a comprehensive analysis of global renewable energy production based on the dataset obtained from [Kaggle](https://www.kaggle.com/datasets/programmerrdai/renewable-energy), the data source is IRENA.
 The data has been cleaned and transformed into an interactive Tableau dashboard, providing valuable insights into renewable energy trends. `renewable_energy_dataset.zip` includes the original and cleaned and extracted data.

 ## Purpose